gammmy8/Types-of-Functions/README.md

   2. `mint(address _to, uint256 _value)`: Mint new tokens and add them to the specified address.
   3. `burn(address _from, uint256 _value)`: Burn tokens from the specified address.

-## Getting Started
-To deploy and interact with the smart contract, follow these steps:

-1. Clone the repository: git clone (https://github.com/gammmy8/Types-of-Functions.git)

-2. Install dependencies (if any).

-3. Deploy the smart contract to an Ethereum-compatible blockchain network using tools like Remix, Truffle, or Hardhat.

-4. Interact with the deployed contract using a web3 provider like MetaMask or by calling functions programmatically.

 ## Author
 - **Gamalliel Tamaca**